donmelton/donmelton.com/items/2012/12-18-this-is-the-web-right-now.md

 ---
 link: http://theoatmeal.com/comics/state_web_winter_2012
 published: 2012-12-18T13:05:50-08:00
-title: This is the web right now
+title: This is the Web right now
 ---
 The Oatmeal on bringing back that shrieking dial-up noise: